 But I also remember my obsession with smaller speedsters – chiefly spying an older neighbor’s collection of beautiful Z cars.
 Somehow I found the courage (or stupidity) to shoulder-tap the mustachioed man for alcohol and not surprisingly he declined.
 But I didn’t solely want booze, not really, I wanted a lift.
 Those cars!
 That guy had to know those classic Z’s lured like sirens to us impressionable teens – multi-colored 240s, 260s and 280s – Peisinoe, Aglaope, and Thelxiepeia beckoning us to jump in, hot wire and gun it.

 And then there’s the aforementioned Badlands.
-Not a strict “car” movie like American Graffiti, but a road picture that contains some of the most lyrical and beautifully violent imagery of any film I’ve ever seen, much of that loveliness by car.
+Not the strict “car” movie of American Graffiti-ville, but a road picture that contains some of the most lyrical and beautifully violent imagery of any film I’ve ever seen, much of that loveliness by car.
 Badlands, which I happened upon on TV as a pre-teen, became an obsession for me for its poetic understanding of the intense, alienated teen; the extreme impulses and finally, the banality such alienation can create.
 Martin Sheen’s Kit kills innocent people and I remember my conflict over being so drawn to this character.
 But I was.
 And we are.
 And of course, Sissy Spacek’s Holly was too.
 As the song goes, "Love is Strange."
-But like the viewer she becomes tired of him.
+It's also tedious.
+Like the viewer she becomes tired of him.
 She grows up fast.

 One reason for her ennui -- they practically live in that car.
 One of my favorite moments is their long drive through the Great Plains, where their isolation matches the spare landscape – the enormous sky and almost unsettlingly magnificent sunsets.
-It’s interesting then that amidst all of this cinematic gorgeousness their long and bloody road trip is turning sour.
+It’s interesting then, that amidst all of this cinematic gorgeousness, their long and bloody road trip is turning sour.
 Holly is weary and wary of living out of the car.
-She thinks they live like animals.
-And she’s becoming wiser as she pictures their ill fated future.
-But then there’s that moment, that sublimely beautiful moment.
+They live like animals, she thinks.
+She’s becoming wiser as she pictures such an ill-fated future.
+But, then, there’s that moment, that sublimely beautiful moment.
 In the black of night, with only the car lights illuminating the darkness, they dance to Nat King Cole’s “A Blossom Fell” from the tinny car radio.
 Kit says, “Boy, if I could sing a song like that, I mean, if I could sing a song about the way I feel right now, it'd be a hit.”